woeiru/lab/ini/config/readme.md

 1. Takes a version number or 'latest' as an argument.
 2. Locates the corresponding version directory.
 3. Copies all files from the version directory to the user's home directory or root's home directory, maintaining relative paths.
-4. Restarts the Plasma shell for the user.

 ## Important Notes

 - The main script (`tracker.sh`) must be run as root for regular users, but can be run directly when logged in as root.
 - Applying a configuration will overwrite existing files in the user's home directory or root's home directory.
 Use with caution.
 - The script does not delete files.
 If a file exists in the current setup but not in the applied version, it will remain unchanged.
-- Consider running the backup script before making significant changes to the KDE configuration.
+- Consider running the backup script before making significant changes to your configurations.
-- The Plasma shell restart may cause a brief interruption in the desktop environment.

 ## Limitations